Malice78/git-cheatsheet/readme.md

 git cheatsheet is this file dont lose it smackdown of knowledge

+i have added some more stuff but from the origin side

 can also use notepad++ "filename.ext"
 # is the heading